ziglang/zig/doc/build.zig.zon.md

 It is redundant to include "zig" in this name because it is already within the Zig package namespace.

+Must be a valid bare Zig identifier (don't `@` me), limited to 32 bytes.

+### `id`

+Together with name, this represents a globally unique package identifier.
+This field should be initialized with a 16-bit random number when the package is first created, and then *never change*.
+This allows Zig to unambiguously detect when one package is an updated version of another.

+When forking a Zig project, this id should be regenerated with a new random number if the upstream project is still maintained.
+Otherwise, the fork is *hostile*, attempting to take control over the original project's identity.

+`0x0000` is invalid because it obviously means a random number wasn't used.

+`0xffff` is reserved to represent "naked" packages.

 ### `version`

 String.
 Required.

 [semver](https://semver.org/)

+Limited to 32 bytes.

 ### `minimum_zig_version`